Nao Hibino: 2018–20: Inconsistency, first top-10 win

 Despite good progress in previous years, Hibino started to struggle with results.
 This was particularly reflected in results in singles.
 She fell outside the top 100 in late February and did not return for the rest of the year.
 In doubles, she fared better, reaching the final of the Taiwan Open in February.
 With a lower singles ranking, she dropped back to the ITF Circuit.
-Her first final came in July at the $60k Honolulu Championships in the singles event.
-She later won first doubles title of the year at the $100k Suzhou Open in October.
+Her first final came in July at the 60k Honolulu Championships in the singles event.
+She later won first doubles title of the year at the 100k Suzhou Ladies Open in October.
 In the meantime, she lost in the first round at the Australian Open and did not get past qualifying at the French Open or US Open.

 The following year, she continued to struggle with results for the next nine months.
 She lost in qualifying at all four Grand Slam tournaments and did not do well either in WTA 1000 tournaments such as the Indian Wells Open, the Miami Open, or the Canadian Open.
-Despite not reaching any at least a quarterfinal in any tour-level events since the beginning of the season, Hibino then made significant progress at the Japan Open in Hiroshima.
+Despite not reaching any at least a quarterfinal in any tour-level events since the beginning of the season, Hibino then made significant progress at the Japan Women's Open in Hiroshima.
 She won titles in both singles and doubles.
 To get the title in singles, she needed to defeat four out of five better-ranked players than her, including two top 100 players: Zarina Diyas and seed No. 1, Hsieh Su-wei.
 Winning in straight sets over her compatriot Misaki Doi, Hibino won the title.
 That was the first all-Japanese WTA tournament final in 22 years.
 In doubles, she partnered with Doi and they defeated Christina McHale and Valeria Savinykh in the final.
 That was the first time that she won both events in the same WTA tournament.
 With these results, she returned to the top 100.
 In her next three tournaments, she produced more great results in doubles.
 First, at the Premier-level Pan Pacific Open, she advanced to the semifinal, followed up by a final at the Tianjin Open.
-A month later, she won the title at the $100k Shenzhen Open.
+A month later, she won the title at the 100k Shenzhen Open.